 Informed by over 15 years of teaching, consulting, and practice in the fields of psychology, mindfulness, workplace wellbeing, and leadership, Consulting Collaborative offers tailored mindfulness programming to organization leaders, managers, and staff.
 This approach involves live virtual and/or in-person class sessions, integrating guided practices, dialogue, and experiential learning of foundational concepts and frameworks.
 Learning also involves personal practices and brief reflections that can be done at home and at work between class sessions.
 This accessible approach invites participants to make changes in their daily lives to enhance their personal and work wellbeing and functioning without over-taxing their already busy lives.

-Lead consultant Lisa Baker, PhD, often working on a multiracial team of teachers, facilitates empirically-supported, tailored mindfulness trainings on foundational, applied mindfulness skills and concepts that have been demonstrated to increase personal stress management, improve and deepen relationships with others (individually and on teams), and support personal and work-related wellbeing and effectiveness.
+As mindfulness consultants, we facilitate empirically-supported, tailored mindfulness trainings on foundational, applied mindfulness skills and concepts that have been demonstrated to increase personal stress management, improve and deepen relationships with others (individually and on teams), and support personal and work-related wellbeing and effectiveness.
 These culturally-relevant trainings and practices infuse a racial justice framework and approach.
 Participants begin to link these concepts and practices to: greater self-awareness, including recognizing bias, effectively navigating conflict, and aligning one’s behaviors and impact to individual and collective values and mission.

-If you are interested in bringing mindfulness programming (e.g., workshops, courses, retreats, coaching) into your workplace or group, please call or complete the Contact Form to schedule an initial complimentary phone, Skype, or in-person consultation meeting.
+If you are interested in bringing mindfulness programming (e.g., workshops, courses, retreats, coaching) into your workplace or group, please call or complete the Contact Form to schedule an initial complimentary phone, video, or in-person consultation meeting.